 What is a ‘main home transfer’?

 From 1 January 2020, you will need to specify whether the transfer is a ‘main home transfer’.
 Question 3B has been added to the land transfer tax statement early to prepare for this change.
-You do not need to answer this question currently.
+You do not need to answer this question if the “transitional period” applies.
 For more information, refer to the land transfer tax statements page.

 Can a transferee (buyer) claim a main home non-notifiable reason where the main home is yet to be built on the affected land?

 Yes, providing the transferee (buyer):

 - is not an offshore person (see section 77(2)(b)(iv) of the Land Transfer Act 2017), and